tim-koko/website/content/en/labs/_index.md

 ### Registration

-Fill out the registration form to sign up for one of the two workshop dates.
+Fill out the registration form to sign up for one of the workshop dates.